Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Discussion

 To overcome the inefficiency of traditional grid searches over $(\gamma, \beta)$, we streamlined the two-dimensional optimisation to a one-dimensional line search over $\gamma$ and analytically determined the optimal $\beta^*$, thereby simplifying the search process.
 We then introduced Green's subdivision algorithm~\cite{green1999calculating} for computing the maximum modulus of univariate trigonometric polynomials, which aids in estimating the optimal $\gamma^*$ angle.
 Furthermore, we proved that in the infinite-size limit for Ising models with fields on regular graphs, the global optimum for $\gamma \in \mathbb{R}^+$ tends to concentrate near zero and coincides with the first local optimum.
 Supporting this theoretical result, our empirical evidence demonstrates that the global optimum typically aligns with the first local optimum along $\gamma \in \mathbb{R}^+$ even for finite-size instances.
 Leveraging this insight, we refined the optimisation process further by initiating gradient descent near zero, thereby eliminating the need for a comprehensive line search over $\gamma$.

 We validated our parameter tuning strategies by applying them to RQAOA$_1$ and benchmarking its performance on large, dense, and weighted problem instances—scenarios where naive grid searches and traditional heuristics often falter.
 Our benchmarks encompassed Erdős-Rényi graphs with 128 and 256 vertices, varying densities, and weight configurations.
 For Ising models without external fields, RQAOA$_1$ optimised using a naive coarse grid search followed by local minimisation did not surpass the performance of the SDP.
 However, when optimised using our proposed parameter tuning strategy, RQAOA$_1$ consistently outperformed both the coarse search approach and the SDP across all tested graph instances.
-In contrast, for Ising models with external fields, RQAOA$_1$ exhibited inconsistent performance, the underlying causes of which remain unclear.
+In contrast, for Ising models with external fields, RQAOA$_1$ exhibited inconsistent performance, the underlying causes of which remain unclear\footnote{This instability may not be unique to the present setting: recent results on the Binary Paint Shop Problem likewise reported that RQAOA$_1$, despite using provably optimal QAOA$_1$ parameters at each recursive step, showed diminishing performance as the problem size increased~\cite{vijendran2025classical}.}.
 To overcome this limitation, we developed Iter-QAOA, which demonstrated greater robustness and consistently outperformed the SDP for Ising models with fields.
 Although the diminished performance of RQAOA$_1$ in the presence of fields raises questions about its applicability to more general binary optimisation problems, addressing these concerns is beyond the scope of the current work and will be explored in future research.

 In summary, our work presents near-optimal---if not optimal---parameter tuning strategies for QAOA$_1$ applicable to arbitrary Ising models, achievable in polynomial time.
 We have rigorously validated these strategies on large, dense, and heavily weighted problem instances, demonstrating their effectiveness and robustness.
 Unlike previously proposed heuristics, our approach does not rely on assumptions about the problem's structure, symmetry, or weight distribution.
 Moreover, it achieves near-optimal performance with minimal computational overhead.
 Consequently, we assert that our work effectively resolves the challenge of efficiently finding globally near-optimal QAOA$_1$ parameters for arbitrary QUBO problems.